Jacob Peter Mynster

 Jacob Peter Mynster (8 November 1775 – 30 January 1854) was a Danish theologian and clergy member of the Church of Denmark.
 He served as Bishop of the Diocese of Zealand from 1834 until his death.
+He was a member of the Danish Constituent Assembly.

 Mynster was notably used as an exemplar of conservative religion by Søren Kierkegaard in his book Attack Upon Christendom.

 Early life and education

 Mynster was born on 8 November 1775 in Copenhagen.
 His father, Christian Gudzon Peter Mynster, was a Chamber Councillor (kammerråd) and inspector at Frederiks Hospital.
 His mother was named Frederica Christiane Nicoline (née Ring).
 His father died in 1777 of tuberculosis, and his mother was remarried to Frederik Ludvig Bang, a doctor who was superintendent of the same hospital as her first husband.
-Mynster's mother died shortly thereafter of tuberculosis in 1779, and he and his brother Ole Hieronymus Mynster, who was three years his senior, were then brought up their stepfather.
+Mynster's mother died shortly thereafter of tuberculosis in 1779, and he and his brother Ole Hieronymus Mynster, who was three years his senior, were then brought up by their stepfather.

 Their stepfather was a wealthy and well respected medical doctor who was superintendent of the same hospital as their birthfather.
 Bang was later widowed by the death of his second wife, Louise (née Hansen), whom he married in 1782.
 In his stepfather's household, Mynster was raised following pietism which was commonplace in Denmark at the time.
 According to Mynster, his stepfather was incredibly strict and his pietic views often went against the church's doctrine.

 During his childhood, Mynster was largely taught by private tutors.
 One of his tutors gave him the nickname "Job" after the biblical prophet: a nickname which he went by for much of his life.
 When not being privately taught at his home, Mynster briefly attended the Metropolitanskolen where he was tutored by an uncle.

 As a student at the University of Copenhagen, Mynster associated with fellow students such as Henrik Steffens and Jens Wilken Hornemann whose ideas contributed to his spiritual development.
 In 1794, he received a Cand.theol. degree in theology.
 Immediately after graduating, Mynster was employed as a tutor to Adam Wilhelm Moltke.
 He later received a doctorate in theology in 1815.